The Best Getaway To Reconnect and Unwind This Spring

 We really liked that they had a phone "lockbox" – a nice touch to allow you to truly unplug.
 Of course, we would be checking up on the kids every few hours, but it's nice not to be distracted by notifications all day.

-For the first evening, we made pasta on the stove and played scrabble with a bottle of wine.
+For the first evening, we made pasta on the stove and played scrabble with a bottle of wine as we breathed in the fresh, spring evening air.
 We used to always play scrabble before the kids came along.
 It had been so long I forgot how competitive we got!

 Once we got back to the cabin, we both took turns in the shower before making lunch – we grilled veggies and chicken skewers and ate them at the picnic table.
 The next day, we had another stroll and came back and chilled out by the fire in the Adirondack chairs for our last evening – we laughed so hard reminiscing on some of the trips we took when we were young.

 We left feeling super refreshed.
 But as much as we needed a weekend away, we both admitted that we missed the kids.
-The trip turned out to be the perfect mix of camping and comfort.d a weekend away, we both admitted that we missed the kids.
 The trip turned out to be the perfect mix of camping and comfort.